andyjost/Sprite/docs/source/Quickstart.rst

 Quick Build
 ===========

-Ensure Python, PAKCS, and icurry are in your PATH, and that you are using :ref:`compatible <Introduction/ExternalSoftware:Compatibility Software>` versions.
+Ensure Python, PAKCS, and icurry are in your PATH, and that their versions are :ref:`compatible <Introduction/ExternalSoftware:Compatibility>` with Sprite.
 Then configure and stage Sprite:

 .. code-block:: bash